parag1102/Haskell/README.md

 Haskell
 =======

-    Some Interesting problems solved in Prolog.
+    Some Interesting problems solved in Haskell.
 Enjoy !